 The forecasts used in BSIF’s most recent interim results, to 31 December 2020, implies a compound annual growth rate, in real terms from 2021, over the 30-year forecast of (0.02%).
 Forecasters continue to predict that prices will be held back by falling commodity prices and increased renewable generation post-2030.

-Figure 6 on page 10 showed the price trend in UK baseload power over the years since BSIF’s launch.
+Figure 9 compares BSIF’s average power prices for January 2019 and January 2020 against the N2EX day-ahead price for electricity (N2EX is a joint venture between Nord Pool and Nasdaq OMX Commodities).
+Figure 6 on page 11 showed the price trend in UK baseload power over the years since BSIF’s launch.
 The surge in prices over 2018 reflected higher commodity prices (coal and natural gas) and a reform of the EU’s emission trading system, which was expected to lead to scarcity of carbon credits.

-UK power prices appear to be heavily influenced by gas prices, reflecting the importance of gas-fired plants within its generation mix.
+UK power prices are heavily influenced by gas prices, reflecting the importance of gas-fired plants within its generation mix.
 A tightening in gas supplies towards the end of 2020 provided upward momentum to baseload power prices.

 The discount rate applied to cash flows can have a pronounced impact on valuation.
 The discount rate is applied to a project’s cash flows to arrive at a net present value.
 BSIF believes that its use of a relatively lower discount rate compared to some of its listed peers is justified based on the predictability of solar PV.